dekuNukem/duckyPad/duckyscript3_beta_test.md

 * **Backwards compatible** with existing scripts (or at least should!)

-* Optimised code for faster performance
+* Improved performance

 * More detailed syntax check error reports

 * General cleanup and bug fixes

+## Instructions

+Download new firmware and new configurator

+suggested to fresh format the SD card

 ## Limitations